Uganda

 WHAT DO YOU DO AFTER FINDING THE GORILLAS?

-Tourists are allowed to observe, ask questions, and take photos and films of the gorillas after discovering them.
+Travellers are allowed to observe, ask questions, and take photos and films of the gorillas after discovering them.
 Eating or drinking in front of the gorillas and flash photography are prohibited.
 Since these primates share 95% of their DNA with humans, you are not allowed to get closer than 10 meters to the gorillas.
 They can easily contract diseases from humans.
 More to that, close proximity could make the gorillas uncomfortable and cause them to charge at you.
 This is for your safety while trekking with the gorillas.
 Tourists are supposed to travel back through the jungle after an hour with the gorillas.

 WHEN IS THE BEST TIME TO GO GORILLA TREKKING IN UGANDA?